-We feed our cats over one year a diet of wet food on a night and dry on a morning.
-We do feed our kittens and mothers Royal Canin ‘Mother & Baby’ dry food at all times and wet feeds regularly throughout the day.
+We feed our kittens raw 2-4 times a day dependent on age.
+We do feed our kittens and immediate expectant mothers mothers Royal Canin ‘Mother & Baby’ dry food at all times.
+However we are now experimenting with our own dry meat.
 Please be aware that some dry food has very little nutritional value and is manufactured out of constituents unsuitable to feed to a person.
-Once again chop and change.
 Avoid dry food that contains corn and abundant grain if you can.